 There is significant uncertainty related to the insurance coverage and reimbursement of newly approved products.
 In the United States, third-party payors, including private and governmental payors, such as the Medicare and Medicaid programs, play an important role in determining the extent to which new drugs will be covered and reimbursed.
 The Medicare program covers certain individuals aged 65 or older, disabled or suffering from end-stage renal disease.
-The Medicaid program, which varies from state-to-state, covers certain individuals and families who have limited financial means.
-The Medicare and Medicaid programs increasingly are used as models for how private payors and other government payors develop their coverage and reimbursement policies for drugs.
+The Medicaid programs increasingly are used as models for how private payors and other government payors develop their coverage and reimbursement policies for drugs.
 One payor's determination to provide coverage for a drug product, however, does not assure that other payors will also provide coverage for the drug product.
 Further, a payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.